 The right cover will protect your pool from the elements while also keeping your water balanced.
 To prevent your cover from sinking — a real danger if ice forms on it — it’s a good idea to use pool cover weights.
 A pool cover pump, meanwhile, will eliminate any water laying on top of it.

 Sun Valley Pools & Spas If the idea of winterizing your pool leaves you cold, get in touch with us at Sun Valley Pools & Spas.
 Our swimming pool service technicians can help as much or as little as you need.
 Our pool supply store, which serves the Duncan and Cowichan Valley area, offers high-quality supplies including pool safety covers and pool chemicals.
-Drop in at our Duncan, B.C. showroom to stock up on supplies or give us a call 250-748-9811 to schedule a service appointment.
+Drop in at our Duncan, B.C. showroom to stock up on supplies, or give us a call at 250-748-9811 to schedule a service appointment.